-I was having a hard time and reached a crossroads where i was questioning where I was going career wise.
-I had worked many jobs in a few industries, but I never found anything that I connected with, nothing I could be passionate about.
+I was having a hard time and reached a crossroads where I was questioning where I was going career-wise.
+I had worked many jobs in a few different industries, but I never found anything that I connected with, nothing I could be passionate about.

 One night, a random google search led me to www.developajob.com, an article on the homepage was about a man who taught himself web development using free online resources and made a successful career out of it.
 The website goes on to give you a road map on how one could follow the same path.

-Though excited at the idea, I was still skeptical, so I researched and found countless sources confirming that it was indeed true.
-I bought myself a cheap laptop a couple weeks later and began learning all the basics of web design and development.
-I mostly dabbled off and on the first year, but progressively I have immersed myself and fell in love with the whole process.
+Though excited at the idea, I was still skeptical, so I researched and found countless sources confirming that it was indeed a real possibility and that many people made it being a self-taught developer.
+I saved up and bought myself a cheap laptop a couple of weeks later and began learning all the basics of web design and development.
+I mostly dabbled off and on the first year, but progressively I immersed myself and fell in love with the whole process.

-I just want everyone to know that it is possible and not to give up when things get hard.
+I just want everyone to know that it is possible to become a self-taught web developer and to not to give up when things get hard.
 Sometimes you feel like you will never get it and that maybe you are not smart enough, but that’s not true.
-Persistence is key, and when you push through you will look back on those times when you were stuck and wonder how you ever struggled with something so easy.
+Persistence is key, and when you push through you will look back on those times when you were stuck on a concept and wonder how you ever struggled with something so easy.
 I have experienced this many times and counting.
 Remember its a process!

 I aim to help aspiring web developers by using my experiences to help them avoid some of the pitfalls I have made in my journey thus far.
 I am documenting my journey, through blogs, vlogs, and tutorials, to share my knowledge and experience as I go through it.
-I hope this will encourage newcomers to be inspired and motivated.
+I hope this will encourage newcomers to web development to be inspired and motivated.